cosmos/sdk-tutorials/scavenge/tutorial/07-querier.md

 }
 ```

-Our queries are rather simple since we've already outfited our `Keeper` with all the necessary functions to access state.
+Our queries are rather simple since we've already outfitted our `Keeper` with all the necessary functions to access state.
 You can see the iterator being used here as well.

 Now that we have all of the basic actions of our module created, we want to make them accessible.
 We can do this with a CLI client and a REST client.
 For this tutorial we will just be creating a CLI client.
-If you are interested in what goes into making a REST client, check out the **Nameservice Tutorial**.
+If you are interested in what goes into making a REST client, check out the [Nameservice Tutorial](../../nameservice/tutorial/00-intro.md).

-Let's take a look at what goes into making a CLI [here]("./08-cli.md").
+Let's take a look at what goes into making a CLI [here](./08-cli.md).